pubnub/pubnub-mcp-server/resources/sdk_docs/swift_files.md

 ### Returns

-completion returns Result.

-#### Success

-Tuple of HTTPFileUploadTask, the uploaded PubNubFile or PubNubLocalFile, and the Timetoken.
+- Success: Tuple of HTTPFileUploadTask, PubNubFile or PubNubLocalFile, and Timetoken when published.
+- Failure: Error.

 ```
 1protocol PubNubLocalFile {